Every type of dementia affects the person diagnosed and everyone close to them.

-If you, or someone around you, is in danger of being harmed, call 9-1-1.
+If anyone is in danger of being harmed, call 9-1-1.

 Distress Centre Calgary